AlessandroMinoccheri/find-css-id/README.md

   Usage

   ```
-  $ find-css-id <id-to-find> <folder-name-or-css-file>
+  $ find-css-id <id-to-find> <folder-name-or-css-file-or-html-file>
   ```

   Example

   ```
-  $ find-css-id id-to-find css/style.css
+  $ find-css-id id-to-find project
   ```

 It will prints:

 ```
+found in index.html 1 match of id-to-find
 found in css/style.css 2 match of id-to-find
 ```

 ## OPTIONS
-You can specify in the second argument or the css file, or a directory, the package can search recursively all css files inside the directory and search the id inside that files.
+You can specify in the second argument or the css file, or an html file, or a directory, the package can search recursively all css/hmtl files inside the directory and search the id inside that files.

 So you can write this to search inside a directory: